klis87/redux-requests/packages/redux-saga-requests/README.md

 - support for Axios and Fetch API - additional clients could be added, you could even write your own client integration as a `driver` (see [./packages/redux-saga-requests-axios/src/axios-driver.js](https://github.com/klis87/redux-saga-requests/blob/master/packages/redux-saga-requests-axios/src/axios-driver.js) for the example)
+- optimistic updates support, so your views can be updated even before requests are finished, while you still keep consistency in case of errors by reverting optimistic updates
 - mocking - mock driver, which use can use for test purposes or when you would like to integrate with API not yet implemented (and once API is finished, you could just change driver to Axios or Fetch and magicaly everything will work!)
 - multiple driver support - for example you can use Axios for one part of your requests and Fetch Api for another part
 - compatible with FSA, `redux-act` and `redux-actions` libraries (see [redux-act example](https://github.com/klis87/redux-saga-requests/tree/master/examples/redux-act-integration))